strawhatasif/log4j-test/README.md

 ![img.png](img.png)

 ### Possible fix?
-* Located in the `strategic-fix` branch of this project.
 * The fix focuses on bringing in version `2.15.0` of `log4j-core` and `log4j-api` which resolves CVE-2021-44228.

 ### References: